zegetech/zegetech.github.io/_posts/2018-10-17-static-site-generators-are-back.md

 **4).
 Client Control Considerations**
 Using a CMS is not necessarily easy, and it offers considerable power to content editors.
 You can lock down rights such as plugin installation, but it won’t stop changes to things like font, colors, corrupting the layout etc.

 A static site can use Markdown files.
-That limits the user’s options; they make fewer mistakes and cannot adversely affect the pages.
-Some will miss the CMS content administration panels, but you can either:
+This limits the user’s options; they make fewer mistakes and cannot adversely affect the pages.

 ## The better